Isdanbull/isdanbull.github.io/_posts/2022-03-06-mushrooms.md

 ![](/images/output_22_0.png)

 As we suspected during the EDA odor is a very powerful feature.
-Looking back at spore_print_color it's also not suprising that the model has honed in on it. veil_color on the other hand is suprisingly irrelivant.
+Looking back at spore_print_color it's also not surprising that the model has honed in on it. veil_color on the other hand is surprisingly irrelevant.

 We can see from the plot that there are some features (veil_type chief among them) that we could probably do without.
 Lets see what we can get away with losing.
-We will build a function that runs a model, removes the least important feature and runs the model again, continuing until it has reached some lower level of efficiancy.
+We will build a function that runs a model, removes the least important feature and runs the model again, continuing until it has reached some lower level of efficiency.

 ```python